Arunkarthikt/Bank-Loan-Approval-Decision-Engine/README.md

-# Loan Approval Prediction System
+# Bank Loan Approval Decision Engine

 ## Project Overview
 This project builds a Machine Learning model to predict whether a loan application will be Approved or Rejected based on applicant details such as income, loan amount, CIBIL score, and assets.